cristian0527/SEO-Week4-Project/README.md

-# 📚 Motion

  # 📘 StudyTracker: Academic Planner with Google Calendar & AI Integration

 **StudyTracker** is an intelligent academic planner designed for students who want to stay organized, manage their time effectively, and never miss a deadline.
 Unlike generic tools, StudyTracker integrates directly with Google Calendar and leverages AI to generate personalized study plans and insights.